 Goals & Objectives

 The goal of the MIS Fellowship is to provide the fellow with the necessary training and education to be comfortable in the performance of a wide variety of minimally invasive operations.
 The fellow will be exposed to the broad applications of minimally invasive surgery, including bariatric surgery, surgery for gastroesophageal reflux disease (GERD), hernia surgery, and solid organ surgery.
-There will be ample opportunity to participate in both basic science and clinical research, and scholarly activity with presentations in national and international symposia is expected.
+The clinical focus is approximately 30% bariatric, 40% complex abdominal wall, and 40% foregut and general surgery.
+There will be a strong focus on robotic surgery, although there is a component of laparoscopic, endoscopic and open surgery as well.
+The fellow will have ample opportunity to participate in both basic science and clinical research, and scholarly activity with presentations in national and international symposia is expected.
 The fellow will be provided with the necessary stimuli to pursue a successful career in either private practice or academic surgery upon completion of the fellowship.

 Components of the Program

 The activities of the fellow will be a blend of clinical experience, research, and teaching responsibilities for medical students and general surgery residents.
 Clinical experience is to include both operative time and clinic hours.
 Prior fellows have performed both basic science research, as well as clinical research.
 Topics have varied from surgical education to virtual reality simulation.
-Teaching responsibilities will range from formal grand rounds presentations for the Department of Surgery to informal clinical instruction in the operating room and surgical clinic.
+Teaching responsibilities will range from formal Grand Rounds presentations for the Department of Surgery to informal clinical instruction in the operation room and surgical clinic.
+The activities of the fellow will be a blend of clinical experience, research, and teaching responsibilities for medical students and general surgery residents.
+Clinical experience is to include both operative time and clinic hours.
+Prior fellows have performed both basic science research, as well as clinical research.
+Topics have varied from surgical education to virtual reality simulation.
+Teaching responsibilities will range from formal Grand Rounds presentations for the Department of Surgery to informal clinical instruction in the operation room and surgical clinic.

 The activities will be divided as follows: